euphragna/MRM/README.md

 # Front-End Improvement Project
-This project aims to enhance the design of the *Media Riset Manajemen FEB UNS* OJS website.
+This project aims to enhance the design of the MRM OJS website.

 ## 📌 Project Objectives
 1. Improve the visual design of the website.